jayvanderwall/easyparse/README.md

 This allows us to refer to rules that we have not yet defined.
 By doing so we can create grammars in a natural top-down fashion.
 The grammar object also gives names to all the rules which will show up in a backtrace if the parsing fails.

 The start rule comprises three rules with symbols connecting them.
-Between hello and separator there is a '^' and between separator and object there is a '+'.
+Between hello and separator there is a `^` and between separator and object there is a `+`.
 For many grammars, we want to ignore whitespace between rules.
 The plus sign does this.
 Sometimes we do not.
-It would look weird to have a space between "Hello" and ",", so we disallow the whitespace using the '^' operator.
+It would look weird to have a space between "Hello" and ",", so we disallow the whitespace using the `^` operator.

 The hello rule consists entirely of a rule to parse the string "Hello".

 The separator rule parses a single comma, then ignores it.
 This affects only the output of the parser, not how the input is parsed.
 We'll talk about the output later.

-The object rule uses a regular expression by using the "re" keyword argument.
-The regular expressions are parsed with python's "re" module.
+The object rule uses a regular expression by using the `re` keyword argument.
+The regular expressions are parsed with python's `re` module.

 Finally we have some code to read everything from the user, run it through the parser, and get the result.
 Every parse rule has a parse method.
 There is nothing special about the start rule.

-The parse method returns two values: True or False indicating success or failure, and either the parse results on success, or a backtrace on failiure.
+The parse method returns two values: `True` or `False` indicating success or failure, and either the parse results on success, or a backtrace on failiure.
 We'll talk about the formatting of the results later, but unless you do some extra processing, they will simply be a list of all matches that you do not ignore.
 The backtrace returned in case of failure can be inspected directly or printed using the 'print_backtrace' function provided.